-Our Charter provides that we may issue up to 100,000,000 shares of common stock, \$0.01 par value per share (our "common stock"), and up to 10,000,000 shares of preferred stock, \$0.01 par value per share.
-Immediately after completion of this offering and the concurrent private placement, 17,453,550 shares of our common stock (or 18,391,050 shares if the underwriters exercise their option to purchase additional shares in full) will be issued and outstanding based on the number of shares outstanding as of November 1, 2021, which includes approximately 468,750 shares issued in the concurrent private placement and 98,437 shares issued concurrently with this offering under the 2021 Omnibus Incentive Plan.
+Our Charter provides that we may issue up to shares of common stock, \$0.01 par value per share (our "common stock"), and up to shares of preferred stock, \$0.01 par value per share.
+Immediately after completion of this offering, shares of our common stock (or shares if the underwriters exercise their option to purchase additional shares in full) will be issued and outstanding.
 Our Board, with the approval of a majority of the entire Board and without any action by our stockholders, may amend the Charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.
 Under Maryland law, our stockholders generally are not liable for our debts or obligations solely as a result of their status as stockholders.